aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/vs2022/MessageProcessingFramework/template/src/BlueprintBaseName.1/Readme.md

 # AWS Message Processing Framework for .NET Template

 This starter project consists of:
-* Functions.cs - class file containing a class with a two Lambda function handlers, one for sending messages, one for processing them
+* Functions.cs - class file containing a class with two Lambda functions, one for sending messages and one for processing them
 * Startup.cs - default argument settings for use with Visual Studio and command line deployment tools for AWS
 * GreetingMessage.cs - Represents a single message
 * GreetingMessageHandler.cs - Business logic for handling messages